Southampton-RSG-Training/industry-skills-agile-training/episodes/21-1-collaboration-workflow.md

 Disadvantages:

 - Requires that the team understand this approach and how to use it in an agreed and consistent manner
-- Can become complicated if you need to use features available on another branch in your own branch
+- May become complicated if you need to use features available on another branch in your own branch
-- Long-lived branches may become too divergent from the `main` branch, complicating the process of merging changes from such branches
-- Similarly, implementing and then merging multiple feature branches simultaneously becomes exponentially more difficult
-- If `main` contains many changes not in the feature branches, all feature branches may diverge [fixme]
+- Similarly, if `main` contains many changes not in feature branches, it may diverge considerably from these feature branches

 :::::::::::::::::::::::::